 Until recently, freezer capacity had never been a scarce resource.
 Implicitly, it was always assumed to be freely available at a reasonable cost.
-However, as a result of the current COVID-19 pandemic, this is no longer the case.
+However, as a result of the current Covid-19 pandemic, this is no longer the case.
 In the globalized world we currently live in, one cannot predict how long this crisis will last and how many more will follow.
 Therefore, in order to be able to handle volatile new product demand forecasts, pharmaceutical companies need to be proactive and start predicting their future freezer utilization and capacity.

 Why?
 Because making a timely decision on whether to reallocate across sites, build, buy or lease in order to optimize freezer capacity will lead to the most cost-efficient solution in the long run.
-Just read on to discover the key characteristics of the process resulting in a business modeling platform -such as Anaplan – the preferred system for facilitating decision-making.
+Just read on to discover the key characteristics of the process resulting in a business modeling platform—such as Anaplan—the preferred system for facilitating decision-making.

-Towards structural freezer capacity management
+Toward structural freezer capacity management

-Driven by its modeling features, Anaplan offers a swift solution for gaining a detailed insight into this matter, compared with similar tools that often require at least 6 to 9 months to achieve this.
+Driven by its modeling features, Anaplan offers a swift solution for gaining a detailed insight into this matter, compared with similar tools that often require at least six to nine months to achieve this.
 Thanks to the fact that Anaplan is business-owned, an organization can stay agile and adjust rapidly to changes in the business environment.
 Moreover, Anaplan goes beyond managing (volatile) demand forecasting.
 Due to its flexibility, it can integrate several data sources that are typically not harmonized across ECCs, and it is able to reconcile them at a low cost and with little effort.
 Having a tool that is agnostic to where the data is coming from is crucial in order to integrate this into the current IT landscape.

 Managing freezer asset optimization with Anaplan